scottyler89/story_graph/README.md

 ## Usage

-Here's an example story_graph of the first 15 minutes of UP 🥹🥹
+Here's an example story_graph of the first 15 minutes of UP :revolving_hearts:

 ```python
 from narrative_graph import Node, Edge, Graph, Narrative